-Both Wrike and Jira are popular project management tools for Agile-based companies and teams.
-But how do they compare to each other?
-In our blog, we will discuss the different pros and cons of Wrike and Jira while making some critical comparisons to help you choose the best project management tool for your team.
+Pitching Wrike vs Jira against each other as popular project management tools for Agile-based teams, how do they compare?
+We discuss the pros and cons of each while making some critical comparisons to help you choose.

 Wrike vs Jira, let’s get started!

-Founded in 2006, Wrike is a cloud-based project management tool that helps teams manage and keep track of all the activities within their project.
-It consolidates the majority of your project management needs from start to end, including features such as resource management tools, real-time dashboards and time tracking features.
-It promotes itself as an Agile-fit solution with its inclusions of in-built Kanban boards, story mapping tools and custom workflows.
-With its relatively simple interface and pricing packages, Wrike has quickly become one of the most prominent tools in the project management space.
+Wrike is a cloud-based tool that helps teams manage and keep track of all the activities within their project.
+It’s the all-rounder tool that consolidates most project management processes from start to end.
+It also includes useful features like resource management, real-time dashboards, and time tracking.
+It promotes itself as an Agile-fit solution with in-built Kanban boards, story mapping tools, and custom workflows.
+With its relatively simple interface and pricing package, Wrike has become one of the most prominent tools in the space.

 Wrike Benefits

-- While they are known for their easy-to-use in-built Kanban boards, Wrike also offers Gantt charts to suit any style of project and team.
+- Whilst known for its easy-to-use Kanban boards, Wrike also offers Gantt charts to suit any style of project and team.

 - Wrike makes task management easy by allowing users to easily input descriptions, dependencies and comments.